isene/hp-41_AMASTRO.ROM/README.md

 Use the String in Alpha to create the prompt - leaving only what the user enters in Alpha.
 In the CCD OS/X module this function is called PMTA.

-### ANUMREM

-Taken from the ALPHA module.
-It gets the number in Alpha and deletes everything in Alpha up to and including that number.

 ### ABACK

 Taken from the CCD OS/X module.
 It deletes the rightmost character in Alpha.